laserattack/luajit-installer/README.md

 This script is just an automated execution of the installation described here [luajit.org/install.html](https://luajit.org/install.html)

-To build LuaJIT with this script, you need _Microsoft Build Tools_.
+To build LuaJIT, you need _Microsoft Build Tools_.
 You probably have them. if not, then:

 - Download _Microsoft Build Tools_ installer for example here [aka.ms/vs/17/release/vs_buildtools.exe](https://aka.ms/vs/17/release/vs_buildtools.exe)
 - Run it